Korsani/graphical-watch/README.md

 - scale=1.0x : scale
 - x=19 y=47.00 : x and y coordinate (in column/line)
 - file=dump.json : file values will dumped to upon exit, if asked so
+- pid=666 : pid of running instance (useful for kill -1)

 Hostname and date are shown on upper right corner.